Fr. Aaron - Happy Easter

 With every prayer and good wish for the coming week.

-Applications are now open.
-To register your interest, please speak to Fr Tristan or Deacon Tom after any Mass and they will be able to give you an application form in person.
-Forms are not available from the Parish Office.
-The closing date for completed applications and supporting documentation is Friday 14 th November 2025 .
-We’re unable to accept late applications, so please get your paperwork into the Parish Office as soon as possible and no later than the closing date.
+2026 FIRST HOLY COMMUNION PROGRAMME – We are pleased to be able to open applications for next year’s formation for FIRST HOLY COMMUNION (school Year 3 and above).
+To register your interest, please speak to Fr Tristan or Deacon Tom after any Mass and they will be able to give you an Application Form in person; these will not be available from the Parish Office or from the website.
+Please return your completed Application Form, together with the necessary supporting documents, by the closing date of Friday 14th November 2025.
+We are unable to accept late applications, so please get your paperwork into the Parish Office as soon as possible.